 As I think about Pentecost, I'm intrigued by what happened on that day.
 We claim to have the true Pentecostal message -- and I think this is very important that we do have and retain this message -- but I wonder if we also have the Pentecostal program, where everyone prayed and everyone witnessed, then one man preached.
 Too often we don't have the first part of the program.
 If we want to be a true Pentecostal people in the New Testament sense, we need to have the first two phases of the program.
 If everyone is praying and everyone is witnessing, then the man standing up to preach has his effectiveness multiplied a thousand times over.

 I used to say that anyone can go out right now and win a soul for Christ.
 I still think nearly everyone could eventually learn to be a soul winner.
 Yet the thought that thrills me is that everyone can participate in some kind of personal evangelism.
-I want to discuss six different phases, beginning on the lowest rung of the ladder.
+I want to discuss six different phases or types, beginning on the lowest rung of the ladder.

 Number one is just simply giving out good gospel literature.
 We have let the Communists outdo us at this point.
 They have sown down countries with their literature.
 I believe we need to learn something from them.